Wool Rug Pros and Cons

 How to Clean a Wool Rug

-Wool is a stain and water resistant fiber.
-With that said, I’m not saying that you should put a light cream wool rug under your dining room table.
-If you do and something spills on the rug my first tip is to clean it up as soon as you can.
+Wool is a stain and water-resistant natural fiber.
+With that said, I’m not suggesting that you should put a light cream wool rug under your dining room table.
+If you do and something spills on the rug the first thing you want to do is clean it up as soon as you can.

 Best Pad For Wool Rugs

+It’s a good idea to invest in a carpet pad.
 A good carpet pad can be worth a lot.
 It can really make your rug have an even softer cushion feel when you step down.
-The best carpet pads I have found to use under rugs is at Overstock.
+The best rug pads I have found are at Overstock.
 They are more expensive than the cheapest non-skid rug pads, but they make your rug feel more expensive.
-Even a thin cotton rug feels better with a nice thick pad underneath it.
+Even a thin cotton rug feels better with a nice thick pad under it.

-Since wool rugs are one of the more expensive types of rugs, one way to cheat and get the look of wool without spending a fortune is to layer a wool rug on top of another less expensive rug.
+Since wool rugs are one of the more expensive types of rugs, there is one way to cheat and get the look of wool without spending a fortune.
+Your best option may be to layer a wool rug on top of another less expensive rug.
 I have a small 5×7 wool rug in my sons bedroom, but it’s not really big enough for the room.
 The room needs a 9×12.
 If you buy a less expensive large rug, you can layer a smaller more luxurious wool rug on top.

 This is a great post that explains how to layer rugs.
 Here’s an example from Overstock.com where they have layered a more luxurious wool rug on top of a low pile acrylic rug.

-- Overstock rug on the top is $629, because it’s hand knotted.
+- Rug on top is a more expensive wool, because it’s hand knotted.

-I love wool rugs in the right place.
-They are a large investment but they can’t be beat in the bedroom and living room.
+I love wool area rugs.
+They are a great choice in the right place.
+They are a large investment but are an excellent choice especially in the bedroom and living room.
+I think the advantages far outweigh the disadvantages of wool.
+They are easy to maintain with just regular vacuuming and with stand up to years of use.
 I don’t use one in my dining room yet, but I will keep you posted.
 I think they are worth the price because they feel so nice to step on and they last.